Tae Sung, PhD

 "Discipline, Improvisation, and Style: the Language of Identity and Democracy in Ralph Waldo Ellison."
 MA thesis.
 University of California, Irvine, 2006.

-"The Unappropriated Gift: Melville and the Measureless Measure of the Impersonal," presentation at Melville's Measures conference at the University of Paris, France (2019).
+"The Unappropriated Gift: Melville and the Measureless Measure of the Impersonal," presentation at the International Melville Society Conference at the University of Paris - Diderot, France (2019).

 "Conditions of Grace: The Impossibility of the Gift in Herman Melville," presentation at the International Conference on Christianity and Literature at Harvard Divinity School, Cambridge, MA (2019).

 "'The Gift, To Be True': A Non-Economic Theory of Gifts in Ralph Waldo Emerson," presentation at Transcendentalist Intersections conference at the University of Heidelberg, Germany (2018).